imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 Erigon's overall results follow the expected pattern.
 The engine overhead is rather small, which is expected from a Go implementation.

-Again, PUSHx opcodes are not constant, but times increase linearly with the number of bytes pushed.
-The same cannot be observed for DUPx and SWAPx opcodes.
-This might suggest that Erigon has a special implementation for PUSHx opcodes.
+Again, `PUSHx` opcodes are not constant, but times increase linearly with the number of bytes pushed.
+The same cannot be observed for `DUPx` and `SWAPx` opcodes.
+This might suggest that Erigon has a special implementation for `PUSHx` opcodes.

-When looking at individual OPCODEs, there is an interesting non-linear pattern in simple opcodes like ADD, DIV, MULMOD, etc. The first 3 executions are visibly faster than the following.
+When looking at individual OPCODEs, there is an interesting non-linear pattern in simple opcodes like `ADD`, `DIV`, `MULMOD`, etc. The first 3 executions are visibly faster than the following.
 The rest behave in a more linear fashion.
 The reason for this is not clear.

 ### Besu